-Shopping in Madrid: Best Boutiques, Novelty Stores & More
+Shopping in Madrid: Best Boutiques, Novelty Stores, & More

+When you think of fashion capitals, cities such as Milan, Paris, and New York probably come to mind first–but don’t count Madrid out!
 There are countless options for shopping in Madrid, no matter what your style and budget may be.
-If you want to discover where to find quirky bohemian boutiques, glamorous luxury brands, and everything in between, look no further.
+This city is the perfect place to find quirky bohemian boutiques, glamorous luxury brands, and everything in between.
+This guide to shopping in Madrid will help you find just what you’re looking for.

 clothes handing in brightly lit store